open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**gc.collections.count**

-Description: Number of garbage collections that have occurred since process start.
+Number of garbage collections that have occurred since process start.

 Note: Collecting a generation means collecting objects in that generation and all its younger generations.
 However, each dimension for this metrics doesn't include